nova-network-inc/fusion-boilerplate/README.md

 Fusion Public Contracts (https://github.com/nova-network-inc/fusion-public-contracts) for allowing the interface to process token swaps and managing liquidity pools.

+## Version 1.1.0 Update Notes
+- Added support for a fully automated installation, running, and building via batch scripts for Windows.
+You can access the script by executing `Application.cmd` inside the main repository folder.
+- Fixed bug with the swap hooks where it didn't fetch balances properly.
+- Added version file.
+- Fixed repository's `.gitignore`, which was letting unnecessary files to be uploaded.
+- Removed SDK installation script - it's all done by `Application.cmd` now.
+- Updated Readme FAQ and instructions to match new version.

 ## F.A.Q

 ### Is the code open-source?
 Can I change it and add my own logo, etc?